zslwyuan/LLVM-9.0-Learner-Tutorial/README.md

 2. basic functiones and passes are implemented in the directory **["Implementations"](https://github.com/zslwyuan/LLVM-9.0-Learner-Tutorial/tree/master/Implementations)**.
 Nearly all the directories have their own README file to explain the directory.
 3. experiments are tested in the directory **["Test"](https://github.com/zslwyuan/LLVM-9.0-Learner-Tutorial/tree/master/Tests)**.
 4. by making a "build" directory and using CMake in each experiment directory (e.g. **[this one](https://github.com/zslwyuan/LLVM-9.0-Learner-Tutorial/tree/master/Tests/LLVM_exp5_SimpleTimingAnalysis/)**), executable can be generated and tried. (hint: cmake .. & make)
-5. for user's convenience, I prepare some sripts for example, **BuildAllFiles.sh**, which will build all the projects, **CleanBuiltFiles.sh**, which will clean all the built files to shrink the size of the directories, and **Build.sh** in test directory, which will just build one test project.
+5. for user's convenience, I prepare some scripts for example, **BuildAllFiles.sh**, which will build all the projects, **CleanBuiltFiles.sh**, which will clean all the built files to shrink the size of the directories, and **Build.sh** in test directory, which will just build one test project.
 All these scripts can be run directly.
 6. looking into the source code with detailed comments, reader can trace the headers and functions to understand how the experiment work.